dartmouth-cs98/hack-a-thing-2-datastory/README.md

 ### Who did what (if you worked with someone else)

 Emma Langfitt and Himadri Narasimhamurthy worked together to create this data visualization.
-Emma did the initial framework and connection to the libraries, and Himadri worked with the charts and content of the story.
+Emma did the initial framework and connection to the libraries, and Himadri worked with the charts and content of the story - as well as learning some fundamentals of web development as she was a complete novice.

 ### What you learned